timlegge/docker-snmpsim-openDCIM/README.md

                -p 161:161/udp \
                timlegge/docker-snmpsim-opendcim

+In this case snmpsim_data is a volume created under /var/lib/docker/volumes

 The filename/directory determines the SNMP community name.

 If you want to run snmpsimd with more flags then you can use `EXTRA_FLAGS`, like this: